ehendrix23/tesla_dashcam/README.rst

 * Add object detection (i.e. people) and possible output when object was detected
 * Support drag&drop of video folder
+* GUI Front-end
-* Create GUI for options
+* Saving of options
 * Option to specify resolutions as an argument
 * Option for end-user layout
 * Use timestamp in video to determine order instead of file name